Paul Kariya: Colorado Avalanche

-Kariya and Selänne joined an already high-powered Avalanche team that included such forwards as Joe Sakic, Peter Forsberg, Milan Hejduk and Alex Tanguay.
+Kariya and Selänne joined an already high-powered Avalanche team that included such forwards as Joe Sakic, Peter Forsberg, Milan Hejduk, and Alex Tanguay.
 Despite high expectations for the duo's reunion, Kariya and Selänne both struggled in their sole years with Colorado.
 After beginning the 2003–04 season on a line with Selänne centred by Joe Sakic, Kariya suffered a sprained right wrist in a game against the Boston Bruins on October 21, 2003.
 After being sidelined for ten games, he returned in mid-November, but re-injured his wrist in his first contest back.
 Due to the injury, Kariya missed playing against the Ducks for the first time in a home game on November 18.
 Still recovering a month later, he remained sidelined for a return to Anaheim's Arrowhead Pond on December 20.
 Kariya's departure from the Ducks drew criticism from his previous team's fans.
 In anticipation of the Avalanche-Ducks game on December 20, Anaheim fans began a fund that raised over $1,200 to be given to the favourite charity of the Ducks player who scores the game-winning goal against Colorado.
 The idea was precipitated by reports that Kariya had given Selänne $3,000 for scoring the game-winning goal against the Ducks on November 18 (it is an informal tradition in the NHL for players to offer rewards to teammates who score against former teams).
 Kariya returned to the Avalanche lineup in time for their next game against the Ducks on January 13, 2004, at the Pepsi Center.
 He scored one goal in a 3–1 win.
 Later that month, he played his first game against the Ducks in Anaheim on January 30.
-Booed every time he touched puck, he recorded two assists, as the Avalanche lost 4–3 in overtime.
+Booed every time he touched the puck, and he recorded two assists, as the Avalanche lost 4–3 in overtime.
 Limited by injuries, Kariya scored below his career pace with 11 goals and 36 points over 51 games.
-Selänne recorded 32 points, while playing in 78 games.
+Selänne recorded 32 points while playing in 78 games.
 In the final game of the regular season, Kariya injured his right ankle against the Nashville Predators on April 4.
 As a team, Colorado lost their division for the first time in nine years to the Vancouver Canucks.
 Qualifying for the 2004 playoffs as the fourth seed in the West, they lost in the second round to the Sharks.
 Kariya returned to the Colorado lineup in time for Game 6 against the Sharks, recording an assist as the Avalanche were eliminated by a score of 3–1.